kivy/pyobjus/docs/source/quickstart.rst

     # from pyobjus.dylib_manager import load_dylib
     # load_dylib('/System/Library/Frameworks/AppKit.framework/Versions/C/Resources/BridgeSupport/AppKit.dylib')

-    # NOTE: there is section which explains how to use dylib_manager functions
+    # NOTE: there is a "Dynamic library manager" section dedicated explaining how to use dylib_manager functions

 Then we can use the NSAlert object::